The Butterfly

 Summary of The Butterfly

-- “The Butterfly” As a Representative of Hopelessness: The poem presents the speaker’s dismay.
+- “The Butterfly” As a Representative of Hopelessness: The poem presents the speaker’s dismay which is one of the million stories of the holocaust.
 It begins with the description of an eye-catching butterfly he spots in his surroundings.
-The butterfly’s bright color and free flight inspire the speaker as he himself is unable to enjoy the fruits of freedom.
-As the poem continues, he informs the readers that it has been seven weeks since he has stayed at the same place.
+The butterfly’s bright color and free flight inspire the speaker, as he himself cannot enjoy the fruits of freedom.
+As the poem continues, he informs the readers that it has been seven weeks since he has stayed in the same place.
 Although he finds his community and other things of beauty in that place, yet he never sees another butterfly.
 Perhaps this butterfly is the last to visit the ghetto.
-He further says that butterflies do not live here, implying that only those hit by hard luck visit them.
+He implied that butterflies didn’t do well here and only unlucky people visit this place..

 literary devices are modes to mold tone and meanings in a poem.
 With the help of these devices, the writers artistically connect the readers with their ideas, emotions, and feelings.
 The analysis of the devices used in the poem is as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ and /o/ in “But I have found my people here” and again the sound of /e/ in “Butterflies don’t live in here.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ in “Butterflies don’t live in here”.

-- Alliteration: Alliteration is the repetition of consonant sounds in the same line such as the sound of /s/ in “Such, such” and /t/, /l/ in “The last, the very last.”
+- Alliteration: Alliteration is the repetition of consonant sounds in the same line, such as the sound of /s/ in “Such, such” and the sound of /th/ and /l/ in “The last, the very last.”

 - Allusion: Allusion is a belief and an indirect reference of a person, place, thing or idea of a historical, cultural, political or literary significance.
-Pavel Friedmann alludes to battle a person is facing due to imprisonment such as;
+Pavel Friedmann alludes to battle a person is facing because of imprisonment such as,

 “And the white chestnut candles in the court.”